thewickk/Udacity_FSND_Project_Four/README.md

-# Udacity_FSND_Project_Four: Linux Server Configuration
+# Udacity_FSND_Project_Three: Linux Server Configuration

-### This is project number four from the Udacity Full Stack Web Developer Nanodegree Program
+### This is project number three from the Udacity Full Stack Web Developer Nanodegree Program
 ## Project overview:
 * Take a baseline installation of a Linux server and prepare it to host your web applications.
 You will secure your server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.